Plebware/PlebWaveFrontier/index.md

 - reliability matters more than hype
 - maintainability matters more than appearance
-- resilience matters more than trends
+- Resilience matters more than trends
 - recoverability matters more than complexity

 Rather than chasing fashionable technology movements, Plebware evolved around practical goals: